-The preparation of the consolidated financial statements in conformity with U.S. Generally Accepted Accounting Principles (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingencies at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant estimates made in the preparation of these consolidated financial statements include the fair value of investments, estimated net realizable value of receivables, valuation of medical malpractice liability, liabilities under deferred giving and annuity trust arrangements, accrued HMO severance, HMO accrued sick leave and deferred wages, and functional expense allocations.
+The preparation of the consolidated financial statements in conformity with U.S. generally accepted accounting principles (U.S. GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingencies at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+Significant estimates made in the preparation of these consolidated financial statements include the fair value of investments, estimated net realizable value of receivables, valuation of medical malpractice liability, liabilities under deferred giving and annuity trust arrangements, accrued HMO severance, HMO accrued sick leave and deferred wages, foreign currency translation gain, and functional expense allocations.
 Actual results could differ from those estimates.

-(c) Cash Equivalents
+(c) Cash and Cash Equivalents

 Cash equivalents consist of highly liquid debt instruments purchased with an original maturity of three months or less, except for such investments purchased by the Organization's investment managers as part of their long-term investment strategies, amounts that are restricted by donors for specific purposes or amounts designated by HMO management for specific purposes.
-At December 31, 2012, cash equivalents consist primarily of money market instruments of approximately \$83,000,000.
+At December 31, 2013 and 2012, cash equivalents consist primarily of money market instruments of approximately \$82,000,000 and \$83,000,000, respectively.
+Cash and cash equivalents held at HMO approximated \$9,297,000 and \$4,210,000 at December 31, 2013 and 2012, respectively.